 All exchange students have a meal plan to eat on-campus.
 Dining options include Café Mac, the Grille, Nessie’s, Atrium Market, and Scotty’s.
 Café Mac posts their daily menus online.
 Once you arrive, you will have the option of changing between different meal plans to select the balance of meals and flex dollars you prefer.
 Exchange students can select Meal Plans A, B, C or D. The cost is the same for all options (see cost information above).

 7. How do I get a student visa (non-ISEP students)?

 After acceptance, you will need to submit financial information including the Certificate of Finance through your online account.
-Once this is received, International Student Programs (ISP) will use this information to complete your I-20.
-We will then send your I-20 to your home institution, along with a hard copy of your acceptance letter, and an international student handbook.
+Once this is received, International Student Programs (ISP) will use this information to complete your I-20 and send it to you.
 You will use this information to secure a visa.
 Please contact your home university’s international office or ISP for more information relating to visas.
 ISP should email you for additional details in mid-May for Fall and Academic Year students and mid-November for Spring students.